Home Get Started (Internet)

 Note: All screens can be paused and "screen printed" at any time by clicking the "Freeze Screen" icon on the bottom "Control Bar".
 It is recommended that you print the screen by freezing the screen, copying the screen by using the "print screen" command on your PC, and pasting the screen into PowerPoint or another application, then printing.
 Please avoid using the print screen button on the Control Bar because it produces a very large bitmap file and can result in printing problems.

-Valsalva Wave Reports
+Valsalva Wave Reports:

 This selection explains the standard reports provided.
 When a session is recorded, Valsalva Wave Pro records the data associated with any or all signals.
 Afterwards, the session can be selected and the data can be viewed or exported.
 The following reports are those automatically generated in Version 1.0.
 Data is available for all signals for purposes of exporting.
 Instructions for viewing and generating reports can be found under the Help menu.